 - Follow the manufacturer's directions for installation, but note that the hitch must be attached to the truck frame.
 Do not use the pickup bed for additional support.
-For proper kingpin tongue load distribution and control of the trailer, the hitch must be mounted so the kingpin load is placed over, or slightly in front of, the rear axle centerline - Fifth-wheel trailer kingpin loads are higher than conventional trailer tongue loads, so pay careful attention to the truck's payload capacity and Rear Gross Axle Weight Rating - Your Chevrolet dealer can help you calculate the maximum allowable payload and GVWR required for your fifth-wheel trailering application.
-The weight of any additional equipment and all passengers other than the driver must be subtracted from the payload weight to determine the maximum kingpin load available
+For proper kingpin tongue load distribution and control of the trailer, the hitch must be mounted so the kingpin load is placed over, or slightly ahead of, the rear axle centreline - Fifth-wheel trailer kingpin loads are higher than conventional trailer tongue loads, so pay careful attention to the truck's payload capacity and Rear Gross Axle Weight Rating - Your Chevrolet dealer can help you calculate the maximum allowable payload and GVWR required for your fifth-wheel trailering application.
+The weight of any additional equipment and all passengers, excluding driver and front passenger, must be subtracted from the payload weight to determine the maximum kingpin load available